K-JC/rock-paper-scissors/README.md

 # Rock Paper Scissors
 For this project I have created a site for a rock paper scissors game.
 This is a user vs computer game and has a randomly generated result for each button press so that this is always a fair game.
+The user can play a game of rock paper scissors with the computer and try to beat the computer.

 ![Screens](assets/images/screens.PNG)